-After last year’s BurningTango, there was a lot of discussion about the need for dancers to be aware of and follow good etiquette and navigation rules.
-As a result of this discussion, I created the Navigation and Etiquette Survey.
+To increase the awareness and adherence to good etiquette and navigation rules, several years ago I created the Navigation and Etiquette Survey.
 From the 500 suggestions from over 100 respondents, I weighted, compiled and condensed the suggestions to come up with the following Navigation & Etiquette Guidelines:

 - Always move forward in line of dance.

 - Move up and fill gap in front of you.

 - Use cabeceo and accept refusals.